yuanyuanli66/gbm.ensemble/README.md

 In the ``./input`` subfolder,  you need to generate your own ``.value`` and ``.label`` files in the same format as ``common_tcga_singlecell_tnbc.value`` and ``common_tcga_singlecell_tnbc.label`` files.

- * ``.value`` file contains the gene name and gene expression values of both TCGA RNAseq data and your gene expression data that you want to predict
+ * ``.value`` file contains the gene name and gene expression values of both TCGA RNAseq data and your gene expression data that you want to predict.
+ Each row is a gene, and each column is a sample.
+Your gene expression data should always come after the TCGA RNAseq data.

- * ``.label`` file contains the TCGA sample ID (minimum of 16 characters) and your expression data sample ID and a column of integers (can be any)
+ * ``.label`` file contains 2 columns: column 1 is the sample ID name.
+The TCGA sample ID (minimum of 16 characters) followed by your expression data sample ID.
+Column 2 is integers vector (can be any number).
+These numbers will be with TCGA purity values during the step 1 in the pipeline.